x56080/SequoiaDB/doc/src/manual/Manual/Sequoiadb_Command/SdbDC/enableReadonly_en.md

 ##DESCRIPTION##

-This function is used to enable readonly mode for the data center.
-After enabling, the data center will only allow read operations and reject all write operations.
+This function is used to enable readonly mode for the cluster.
+After enabling, the cluster will only allow read operations and reject all write operations.

 ##PARAMETERS##